Lipstick Plant Care Indoors, Propagation & Problems (Aeschynanthus radicans)

 Watering

-Cut down on watering during the cold season as growth is minimal at this time to maintain the soil slightly moist but do not allow the soil to dry out completely.
+Cut down on watering in fall and winter as growth is minimal at this time to maintain the soil slightly moist.
+Do not allow the soil to dry out completely to avoid wilting, leaf fall and lack of flowers.

 Light Requirements